Emergency medical services in the United Kingdom: Community first responders

 Volunteer community first responders (CFRs) are now common place resources for NHS Ambulance Service.
 CFRs are members of the public who have received training to answer ambulance 999 calls, and respond immediately within their local area, during their own time.
 The schemes originated to provide defibrillation in rural and remote areas, where ambulances could not quickly respond, although they are now present in both rural and urban areas.

 CFRs are often operated by a local group, in partnership with the regional NHS ambulance trust, and carry a defibrillator and oxygen, along with other equipment as decided by the clinical governance arrangements.
 Some schemes have their own vehicles and actively fundraise to support their schemes.

 Fire service responders

 In more rural areas where ambulance responses can take longer, fire personnel have been trained in basic first aid and pain management.
-They are trained in cardiopulmonary resuscitation (CPR), use of an automated external defibrillator (AED), oxygen and entonox.
+They are trained in cardiopulmonary resuscitation (CPR), use of an automated external defibrillator (AED), oxygen and nitrous oxide.

 They normally receive a call from the ambulance emergency operations centre and respond in a car fitted with blue lights, sirens and ambulance / fire service livery.
 This service is normally staffed by retained firefighters.

+Ambulance auxiliary

+In May 2022 NHS England tendered a contract worth up to £30 million for “auxiliary ambulance services”.
+This is worth £7.5 million annually and is initially an eight-month contract.
+It covers both emergency and non-emergency ambulance crews “with the capacity to respond to callouts across categories one to four”.
+This contract was awarded to St John Ambulance for a period of four years.
+The ambulance auxiliary will support local NHS Ambulance Service trusts to deliver care across England.